aqualogics/cbox3/resources/guide/PROJECT-CONFIG.md

 ## A - Installation

-We are starting with a clean GitLab repository that only contains a README.md file and a resources/guide folder that contains our documentation.
-We are now going to configure our project.
-It includes a `cbox3` folder where a Coldbox REST API template will be installed.
+We are starting with a clean repository that only contains a README.md file and a resources/guide folder that contains our documentation.
+We are now going to configure our project in a `cbox3` folder where a Coldbox REST API template will be installed.

 ### A1 - Pre-requisites

 [cbox3]

     - CommandBox shell must be available (type the `box` command to check its availability)
-    - MySQL must have an empty database called `cbox3` that you can connect to with a MySQL client
+    - MySQL must have an empty instance called `cbox3` that you can connect to with a MySQL client

 ```
 It is assumed that all pre-requisites are satisfied by now in order to proceed with the project